 When applying for a mortgage, you must also provide basic personal information.
 In most cases, your lender will require you to provide two years of tax returns, two years of W-2s, and two months of bank statements to prove that you have enough money to cover your monthly costs.
 The more money you have and the more consistency you can show with your finances, the higher chances your mortgage will be approved.
 Chances are also high that banks, infamous for being highly conservative, would prefer that you had a lower salary at a regular job than if you earned more money as your own boss.

-If you’re ready to take advantage of the benefits of real estate investing, you should start researching properties in your area.
+If you are ready to take advantage of the benefits of real estate investing, you should start researching properties in your area.
 Assess your financial situation and return on investment for a particular property.
 Then, decide whether you have time to manage a property.
-You’ll also need to consider the housing market, property taxes, and whether you’d want to hire a property management company.
+You will also need to consider the housing market, property taxes, and whether you would want to hire a property management company.

 Work with a real estate agent in your area or a reliable mortgage provider to help on your journey to buy your first investment property.
-The team https://johnantle.com/ can assist in finding the right mortgage for you, applying for it, and much more.
+The team at John Antle can assist in finding the right mortgage for you, applying for it, and much more.